Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

-- If pressure is lower than specification, your problem lies in the fuel system, possibly a faulty fuel pump, clogging fuel filter or bad fuel pressure regulator.
+- If the pressure is lower than specification, your problem lies in the fuel system, possibly a faulty fuel pump, clogging fuel filter, or bad fuel pressure regulator.
 Detach the vacuum hose from the top of the fuel pressure regulator.
-If the line is wet and smells to fuel, replace the fuel pressure regulator.
+If the line is wet and smells like fuel, replace the fuel pressure regulator.

 - Ask your assistant to crank the engine, while you watch the nod light.